 If you are still experiencing pain or difficulty latching, please don’t get discouraged!
 There may be a need to seek additional help from an Internationally Board-Certified Lactation Consultant, IBCLC.
 They are a practitioner specializing in breastfeeding and can help with more specific issues.

-Provide full spectrum education and resources for everyone involved in raising a child.
+Provide connection, education and resources for everyone involved in raising a child.
+Se habla Español.

-Families are safe, healthy, and thriving members of their community.
+Families are safe, healthy, and thriving through community.

 Great place for parents to learn more about how to raise their kids, lot of parenting skills and great Nurturing Parenting classes.